BigBang1112/randomizer-tmf/README.md

 ## Hidden settings

-Some settings are hidden in the `Config.yml` file and not available in the UI.
-You can find the file in the installation directory.
+Some settings are not available in the UI.
+They are hidden in the `Config.yml` file.
+You can find it in the installation directory.

 ```yml
 # {0} is the map name, {1} is the replay score (example: 9'59''59 in Race/Puzzle or 999_9'59''59 in Platform/Stunts), {2} is the player login.